SpamExperts/OrangeAssassin/docs/configuration.rst

 **dns_query_restriction** "" ( type `string` )
     Configure restrictions for querying the dns.
 Almost all dns queries are subject to the dns_query_restriction.
-Before performing a query the domain is tested against these restrictions and when a match occurs the the query is performed according to the allow/deny setting for that match.
+Before performing a query the domain is tested against these restrictions and when a match occurs the query is performed according to the allow/deny setting for that match.
 If no match is found then the query is allowed by default.

-    when testing a domain it's labels are stripped succesively to check if a parent matches.
+    When testing a domain it's labels are stripped successively to check if a parent matches.

     All of the following would be denied example.com, 1.example.com